Observational Constraints on the Physical Properties of Interstellar Dust in the Post-Planck Era: Summary and Discussion

 These directions are but a few avenues to be explored with the wealth of upcoming data and are not intended to be exhaustive.
 As we emphasize in this work, dust modeling should be informed by the full range of optical phenomena associated with interstellar grains, and by combining the insights gleaned from a variety of observations across the electromagnetic spectrum, we can paint the clearest picture possible of the nature of interstellar grains.

 \acknowledgments {We are grateful to many stimulating conversations that informed this work over its long completion.
-We thank in particular Megan Bedell, Tuhin Ghosh, Vincent Guillet, Jim Ingalls, Ed Jenkins, Eddie Schlafly, and Chris Wright for sharing their expertise.
+We thank in particular Megan Bedell, Simone Bianchi, Tuhin Ghosh, Vincent Guillet, Ed Jenkins, Eddie Schlafly, Adolf Witt, and Chris Wright for sharing their expertise.
+We thank Jim Ingalls for providing the {\it Spitzer} IRS spectrum of DCld 300.2-16.9, and Thomas Lai and JD Smith for providing their ``1C'' PAH spectrum in advance of publication.
+We thank the anonymous referee for helpful comments.
 This research was carried out in part at the Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration.
 This work was supported in part by NSF grants AST-1408723 and AST-1908123.
 BH acknowledges support from the National Science Foundation Graduate Research Fellowship under Grant No. DGE-0646086 during the earliest stages of this work.} \software{Astropy \citep{Astropy,Astropy_2}, Matplotlib \citep{Matplotlib}, NumPy \citep{NumPy}, SciPy \citep{SciPy}}